officialfm/api/README.md

 ## oEmbed

+Official.fm supports oEmbed ([documentation](https://github.com/officialfm/api/blob/master/sections/oembed.md)).

-[oEmbed](https://github.com/officialfm/api/blob/master/sections/oembed.md) is a format for allowing an embedded representation of a URL on third party sites.
+[oEmbed](http://oembed.com) is a format for allowing an embedded representation of a URL on third party sites.
 It allows a website to display embedded content (such as photos or videos) when a user posts a link to that resource, without having to parse the resource directly.

 ## Issues or Questions?